 Traditionally Christmas Pudding is served on Christmas day but made weeks in advance and fed regularly with alcohol which allows the flavours to develop.
 Why don't you try to bring in this tradition to your home and make a Christmas Pudding.
+Make it a few weeks in advance!
 Alternatively you can buy one from the grocery store.
 Here is a recipe on how to make your own:

 Preparation time: 1-2 hours/Cooking time: over 2 hours/Serves 6-8